 Alternating Possession Procedure

 The alternating possession procedure establishes a fair way to determine which team gets the ball in unusual situations when both or neither team has possession of the ball.
-The held ball is a frequent example of when the alternating possession arrow determines which team gets the ball.
-If two players simultaneously hit the ball out of bounds or if the officials cannot determine which team last touched the ball before it went out of bounds, the possession arrow determines which team gets the ball for the throw-in.
-The arrow is also used when two opponents commit simultaneous goaltending, or basket interference, violations.
+The tie-up, also known as a held ball, is a frequent example of when the alternating possession arrow determines which team gets the ball.

 The possession arrow is handled by those sitting at the official scorer’s table, who also handle things like the clock, scoreboard and substitutions.